lelelelelelelelelelelelele/drone-of-smoking-detection/README.md

 # drone-of-smoking-detection
-localization using yolov8 and aruco tracking, flight control using PID controller
+localization and monitoring using yolov8 and aruco tracking, flight control using PID controller

+# video
+demo of the agorithm implementation on the drone

+# run
+run `run.py`

+# model
+best_smoke.pt
+trained by dataset from csdn